WHAT IS THE EPISCOPAL CHURCH?

 HOLY COMMUNION is a remembering by participation in the Last Supper Jesus shared with his disciples before his death on the cross.
 Any baptized person is welcome to share in this meal of bread and wine.
 Holy Communion is also called Holy Eucharist, the Last Supper and Mass.

 The other Sacraments are confirmation, holy matrimony, reconciliation of a penitent, unction and ordination.
 Confirmation is when a baptized person, who has been instructed in the Christian faith, makes a mature commitment to God within a worship setting and receives a special blessing and prayer from a bishop.
-Holy Matrimony is a Christian marriage, in which a woman and a man enter into a lifelong union and make their promises before God in a worship service.
+Holy Matrimony is a Christian marriage, in which a couple enter into a lifelong union and make their promises before God in a worship service.
 Sometimes couples who were married in a civil ceremony will have their marriage blessed in a worship service.
 While private confession of sins is not a requirement, anyone may request the reconciliation of a penitent from a priest and receive assurances of God’s forgiveness.
 The confession is always made in private and kept in strict confidence.
 Unction is a special blessing for those who are sick or desire special prayers.
 A sign of the cross is made on their forehead with blessed oil.
 Ordination is the sacrament whereby God empowers trained persons for special ministry as deacons, priests or bishops.
 The service always includes the laying on of hands by bishops.

 VISITING WITH US